 - Dual Diagnosis – substance abuse and mental health

-- Nursing priorities and working with the person with an addiction
+- Nursing priorities and working with the client

 - Consolidation and clarification

 1:00pm - Lunch Break and Networking

 2:00pmManagement of Anxiety, Panic and Physical Aggression

 During assessment and treatment phases, it is likely that you will encounter a patient who is in distress.
 This may manifest as panic or anxiety and may result in verbal or physical aggression.
 Includes: